Habit 6: Eat Healthy Fats

 - Work on making healthy fat choices with every single meal, consistently.
 You don’t have to eat healthy fats with every meal (often we cover them with our cooking oils, etc, but if you are eating small moderate portions then it definitely can be appropriate.

-- Focus on getting the right amount of healthy fats (it’s likely less than you think), using the Sleekgeek Portion Control Guide (we will be walking you through this in Week 3 of the challenge).
+- Focus on getting the right amount of healthy fats (it’s likely less than you think), using the Sleekgeek Portion Control Guide.

 - Experiment with different types of healthy fats and see if you can expand your variety of choices.